-A recent QSR article highlighted a new trend about how local food service operators are finding a place in what was otherwise a chain-saturated market.
-In the article, San Francisco International Airport was highlighted as model of success for bringing local businesses to unexpected local hubs.
+In a March 2012 QSR article about local restaurant development, San Francisco International Airport was highlighted as a model of success for bringing local businesses to unexpected hubs.
 In 2005, the airport did away with exclusively contracting through a large concessionaire company and began courting local vendors to open food service counters and restaurants in its terminals.
-The result – sales shot up 55 percent and the airport holds the second place national ranking in average customer spending.
+The result – sales shot up 55 percent and the airport holds the second-place national ranking in average customer spending.

-Bring your local menu items to those who may otherwise miss out on what makes your hometown so great.
+Bring your local menu to the layover crowd.
+It’s a safe bet that this captive audience is seeking an option beyond the usual chain options.
 Municipal and international airports all have a need for quality food vendors in their terminal areas, however setting up shop may involve a competitive proposal process.
-Business opportunities are typically outlined by the airport’s management company and can often be found on the airport’s website.
+Business opportunities are typically outlined by the airport’s management company.
+This information can often be found on the airport’s website.
 One example is found in Denver International Airport’s Business Center webpage, which has a concessions section with a comprehensive list of how to get started and when open houses are available for new opportunities.

-Farmer’s markets, art fairs, and local festivals are all fantastic locations for local restaurants to set up shop in a tent, food cart or food truck.
-Although this is a temporary business model, it will bring attention to your business and can attract new customers to your main restaurant.
+Farmers’ markets, art fairs, and local festivals are all fantastic locations for local restaurants to set up shop.
+You can get started with very little overhead with a food tent or food cart, or you can upgrade to a food truck.
+Although this is a temporary business model, it will bring attention to your brand and can attract new customers to your main restaurant.

 Local Hot Spots

 Is there a local beach, campground, recreational area, business center or office park that swarms with potential customers in your area?
 Consider starting a mobile catering business or food truck that can set up near picnic or recreational areas.
 Many birthdays, family reunions and a variety of other gatherings occur in municipal hot spots throughout the warmer months of the year.
 Be sure to check with your local restaurant licensing and permits before embarking on this venture.